g3tsyst3m/g3tsyst3m.github.io/_posts/2024-12-20-Create your own C2 using Python- Part 3.md

 Instead of posting all the Python code, I'm going to ask that you reference the code from the previous posts.
 That way, I can get straight to the new features and post smaller snippits.
 I think that will help explain the new additions to our C2 better and make things easier to follow.

+All the Visual Studio projects related to this blog post can be found here: [C2 Part 3 - Files](https://github.com/g3tsyst3m/CodefromBlog/tree/main/2024-12-20-Create%20your%20own%20C2%20using%20Python%20-%20Part%203)

 > **Prep**

 - Be sure to open and compile the UIAccess_bypassUAC C++ project.